artemiscloud/artemiscloud-examples/operator/init/credential/README.md

     activemq-artemis-operator-554548d4dc-gh9ln   1/1     Running   0          7m34s
     ex-aao-ss-0                                  1/1     Running   0          59s

-5. Log in to management console.
+4. Log in to management console.

 The broker custome resource just deployed will expose the console via ingress.
 First you need find out the ingress details:

     $ kubectl get ingress
     NAME                      CLASS   HOSTS                 ADDRESS         PORTS   AGE
-    ex-aao-wconsj-0-svc-ing   <none>   *       192.168.99.116   80      7m36s
+    ex-aao-wconsj-0-svc-ing   nginx   www.mgmtconsole.com   192.168.39.61   80      37m

 The **ADDRESS** field of the output is the host ip on which the ingress is exposed.
-Open your browser and go to **http://192.168.99.116** and click on Management Console link to open up the login page.
+Open your browser and go to **http://www.mgmtconsole.com** and click on Management Console link to open up the login page.
 It looks like this:

 ![The login page](credential-login.png "Management console - login")

 Use **howard/howard** as username/password to log in.
-Once logged in you will be able to see various manament resources arranged in a tree/table format.
+Once logged in you will be able to see various management resources arranged in a tree/table format.
 As we configured the account with some limitations described above, some of the operations are not allowed to execute by the logged in user.
 To verify just click on the **Artemis/amq-broker** link and then select the **Operations** tab on the top right area and you will get a list of operations.
 Check on the list and you will find some operations are marked with a **lock** icon which means you don't have permission to perform them.
-Some others (as configured by the custom init, those whose names begin with **list**/**get**/**is**) are avaiable to use, as shown in the following picture.
+Some others (as configured by the custom init, those whose names begin with **list**/**get**/**is**) are available to use, as shown in the following picture.

 ![The main page](credential-operations.png "Management console - operations")

 To clean up the example, run the following commands:

     $ ./undeploy_broker_cr.sh
-    $ ../undeploy_broker_operator.sh
+    $ ../../undeploy_boperator.sh